GribouilleVert/RTH/README.md

   - 10.0.1.0/24         : 192.168.1.253 via 192.168.1.254
 ```

-As you may have guessed, it is formatted as `DESTINATION NETWORK : GATEWAY via INTERFACE`
+As you may have guessed, it is formatted as `DESTINATION NETWORK : GATEWAY via INTERFACE`.
+The master router route
+(so the way out of the local network) is always `0.0.0.0/0` in the output.